Leadership Solutions: Promote from Within or Go Outside? Get the Best of Both Hiring Strategies

 When filling an important managerial position, a typical response from business leaders goes something like this:

 - We need someone right away who can hit the ground running.

 - I don’t have time to bring a new manager up to speed.

 - We’d love to promote someone from within but there’s no one who could make an immediate impact.

 Sound familiar?
 Everyone wants to hire someone who will take over a role and make an immediate impact with minimal oversight or training.
 Even when they’re ready for the next level, developing and coaching emerging leaders takes time.
-Time that busy business leaders feel they don’t have, which can prompt companies to look outside for suitable candidates.
+The time that busy business leaders feel they don’t have, can prompt companies to look outside for suitable candidates.

 With the unemployment rate at historically low levels, however, finding and recruiting these hit-the-ground-running managers is becoming harder and harder to do.
 In the manufacturing sector many of the most talented and experienced operations leaders are inching toward retirement.
 Those who are available justly demand compensation levels at the high end of the pay scale.